 Chiyuma Elliott is Assistant Professor of African American Studies at the University of California, Berkeley.
 Her scholarly work and teaching focus on poetry and poetics, visual culture, and intellectual history from the 1920s to the present.
 Before joining the Berkeley faculty, Elliott was a Wallace Stegner Fellow at Stanford, and Assistant Professor of English, Creative Writing, and African American Studies at the University of Mississippi.
 A Cave Canem Alumni Fellow, she has also received fellowships from the American Philosophical Society, the James Irvine Foundation, and the Vermont Studio Center.
 She earned her M.F.A. in Creative Writing from Warren Wilson College and her Ph.D. in American Studies from the University of Texas at Austin.

-Elliott’s first book of poems, California Winter League, was published by Unicorn Press in December of 2015.
+Elliott has published three books of poetry: At Most (2020), Vigil (2017), and California Winter League (2015).
 Her creative work has appeared in the African American Review, Callaloo, the Collagist, the Notre Dame Review, the PN Review, and other journals.
-She is the co-editor of several poetry chapbooks: African American Poetic Responses to Faulkner (2015 / U Press of Mississippi), Of Rivers ( 2016 / Southern Humanities Review), and an untitled group of poems inspired by the Gordon W. Bailey Collection (forthcoming).
-She is currently at work on a poem cycle called Vigil, and a scholarly monograph about poetics in the New Negro movement.
+She is the co-editor of several poetry chapbooks, including African American Poetic Responses to Faulkner (2015 / U Press of Mississippi), and Of Rivers ( 2016 / Southern Humanities Review).
+She is currently at work on a poem cycle called Hemland, and a scholarly monograph about rural life in the Harlem Renaissance.